Recertification

 ABPNS Recertification

-• Diplomates of the ABPNS, whether jointly or independently certified must successfully stay current on their continuous certification (CC) tasks in the myABNS portal.
+• Pediatric diplomates, whether jointly or independently certified must successfully stay current on their continuing certification (CC) tasks in the MyABNS portal.

-• Effective January 1, 2024, recertification candidates are no longer required to apply for recertification, submit a recent case log and pay a recertification fee.
-Instead, a yearly surgical case log attestation has been added to the list of myABNS CC tasks for all ABPNS diplomates and those with a recognized focused practice (RFP) in pediatric neurological surgery.
+• Effective January 1, 2024, recertification candidates are no longer required to apply for recertification, submit a case log and pay a recertification fee.
+Instead, a yearly surgical case log attestation has been added to the list of MyABNS CC tasks for all pediatric diplomates and those with a recognized focused practice designation (RFPD) in pediatric neurological surgery.

-• ABPNS Diplomates who, prior to January 1, 2017, received separate initial certification from the ABPNS and the ABNS or RCPSC, are eligible to receive a renewal subspecialty credential in pediatric neurological surgery (certificates jointly issued by the ABPNS and the ABNS or RCPSC), upon the expiration of their current certificate.
+• Pediatric Diplomates who, prior to January 1, 2017, received separate initial certification from the ABPNS and the ABNS or RCPSC, are eligible to receive a renewal RFPD or subspecialty credential in pediatric neurological surgery (certificates jointly issued by the ABPNS and the ABNS or RCPSC), upon the expiration of their current certificate.

-• ABPNS Diplomates who received an initial subspecialty credential with recognition of a focused practice (RFP) in pediatric neurological surgery (certificate jointly issued by the ABPNS and the ABNS or RCPSC), are eligible to receive a renewal Diplomate subspecialty credential jointly issued by the ABPNS and the ABNS or RCPSC), upon the expiration of their then-current Certificate.
+• Pediatric Diplomates who received an initial subspecialty credential with RFPD in pediatric neurological surgery (certificate jointly issued by the ABPNS and the ABNS or RCPSC), are eligible to receive a renewal RFPD/subspecialty credential jointly issued by the ABPNS and the ABNS or RCPSC), upon the expiration of their current Certificate.

 • If any Diplomate holds a non-time limited Certificate from the ABNS or RCPSC but a time-limited Certificate from the ABPNS, and fails to stay current on CC he or she will, upon expiration of his or her ABPNS Certification, be deemed a Diplomate of the ABNS or RCPSC, but not the ABPNS.